When to Apply

 2. Personal Statement

-In 1-2 pages, describe your career goals, research interests, past and present research experience, and why you’ve chosen the Integrated Program in Biochemistry (IPiB) for your graduate studies in biochemistry.
-Additionally, list several IPiB trainers whose research particularly interests you and explain why.
+In 1-2 pages, describe your career goals, academic background, research interests, and past and present research experience(s), that have prepared you for the Integrated Program in Biochemistry (IPiB).
+Additionally, state concisely why you’ve chosen the Integrated Program in Biochemistry (IPiB) for your graduate studies in biochemistry and which IPiB trainers you would be interested in rotating with during your first year.

 3. Current CV/Resume (PDF)